PlayFab/MpsSamples/UnrealThirdPersonMP/README.md

 #### Setting up a dedicated server

-Once you have created your game, you can set up a dedicated server.
-A dedicated server is one that is dedicated to only hosting the game and no local players play on the machine because everyone connected is a client.
-You can do this by following [these instructions]
-(https://docs.unrealengine.com/4.26/en-US/InteractiveExperiences/Networking/HowTo/DedicatedServers/) from Unreal's documentation.
+Once you have created your game, you can set up a dedicated server by following [these instructions] (https://docs.unrealengine.com/4.26/en-US/InteractiveExperiences/Networking/HowTo/DedicatedServers/) from Unreal's documentation.

 #### Integrate the Playfab GSDK plugin